Caeadyen/libft/README.md

 ---

-Libft is a School 42 project.
+Libft is a 42 project.

-The purpose of this project is to create your own C library for later Projects.
+The purpose of this project is to create your own C library for later projects.